2. WORD PROCESSING

 expensive version from their website, not the cheaper one from the Mac

-- Spreadsheets can be opened directly only in Numbers.
+- Spreadsheets can be opened directly only in the older versions of Numbers

-To use other programs, or open Painting or Database documents at all,
+To use other programs, or open Database documents at all,

 you must export from AppleWorks first.
 Therefore it is important not to wait to